Geodels/gospl/docs/getting_started/installDocker.rst

 .. important::

-  The goSPL docker image is a easy-to-use approach for running our code especially if you have limited experience with Anaconda environments.
+  The goSPL docker image is an easy-to-use approach for running our code especially if you have limited experience with Anaconda environments.

 Different flavors could be pulled using a tag and recommended ones are: